Turkesterone: Benefits, Side Effects & Results

 Anecdotally, it is common for users to experience only mild results (less than 10 pounds of weight gain) when taking high-cost brands of turkesterone.

-Is Turkesterone a steroid?
+Is Turkesterone a Steroid?

 No, turkesterone is not an anabolic steroid but instead an ecdysteroid, which is the natural hormone in plants and insects (7).
 Due to its natural extraction process rather than artificial formulation, it is classified as a natural supplement.

-Is Turkesterone banned by WADA?
+Is Turkesterone Banned by WADA?

 Turkesterone is not currently banned by WADA.
-For turkesterone to be prohibited, it would have to satisfy any two of the three criteria (taken from the official WADA website):
+For turkesterone to be prohibited, it would have to create an unfair advantage.
+This would only occur if human studies found significant enhancements in athletic performance.

 Note: Turkesterone is also not banned by any other sporting organizations.